anushthakalia/Algorithms/README.md

-#Machine learning algorithms
+#Algorithms
-Implementation of some basic machine learning algorithms in MATLAB.
+Implementation of some basic algorithms.